ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 ***Endnotes***

 <b id="f1">1</b>&nbsp;&nbsp; In this context, a "decentralised algorithm" is one that does not need to be invoked from a special coordinating process; any process in the system can act as the initiator.
-A beneficial side-effect of this is that if two processes simultaneously decide to initiate a snapshot, then nothing detrimental happens.
+A beneficial side-effect of this is that if two processes simultaneously decide to initiate a snapshot, then nothing bad happens.

 [↩](#a1)